Energy

 Air heater

-We start by collecting the problem data:
+We begin to collect the problem data:

 P = 2000W = 2kW